google/closure-builder/README.md

 - `data`
 - `compress`
 - `type`
--

 Function Callback
 -----------------
-For performance reasons the tasks will be executed asynchrone when every it is possible.
+For performance reasons the tasks will be executed asynchrone when ever it is possible.

 If you need to know exactly if an tasks has finished you could add an callback